 Northwest Indiana Green Party

-The Northwest Indiana Green Party (NWIGP) auxiliary party organization affiliated with the Indiana Green Party, serving the three Lake Michigan shoreline counties, Lake, Porter, and LaPorte.
+The Northwest Indiana Green Party (NWIGP) is an auxiliary party organization of the Indiana Green Party, serving the three Lake Michigan shoreline counties, Lake, Porter, and LaPorte.
+The Northwest Indiana Green Party is committed to making Indiana the Crossroads of Green America through a grassroots political movement focused on the values of protecting our environment, expanding our foundational democracy, advocating for social justice and engaging global peace.

 2019 Local Municipal General Elections